 Register early because space is limited to 12 students.
-Registration is subject to instructor approval, based on review of the applicant’s essay describing his/her interest in the course.
+Registration is also subject to instructor approval, based on review of the applicant’s essay (not more than 500 words) describing his/her interest in the course.

-Attorney participation in this field course may be available, depending on the number of qualifying students.
-CLE credits have not yet been calculated for the course, and the fee for CLE participants has yet to be determined.
+Attorney participation in this field course may be available, depending on the number of qualifying students, at a projected rate of $1,850.
+CLE credits have not yet been calculated for the course.
+Last year attorneys earned 9.0 CLE credits.

-To apply for this field course, send a statement of interest to email@example.com, and you will be provided with a link to submit your essay of not not more than 500 words.
+To apply for this field course, send a statement of interest to email@example.com, and you will be provided with a link to submit your essay.
+Please apply by May 15, 2021.
 Applications will be accepted and reviewed on a rolling basis.